Table of Contents

 2. Store product in the “right” location(s)

-If you’re using ShipBob’s WMS, you can take a hybrid approach to fulfillment.
-You can fulfill orders from your own warehouse but leverage ShipBob’s global network of fulfillment centers to reach domestic and/or international customers more quickly and cost-effectively.
+If you’re using ShipBob’s WMS, you can take a hybrid approach to fulfilment.
+You can fulfil orders from your own warehouse but leverage ShipBob’s global network of fulfilment centers to reach domestic and/or international customers more quickly and cost-effectively.